 Before the first trajectory integration, the observations are extracted from a data base of observations converted from the BUFR archive to a set of CMA files (by programs obsproc and obsort described in the 'observation' part of the documentation).
 These data have already undergone some rudimentary quality control, e.g. a check for the observation format and position, for the climatological and hydrostatic limits, as well as for the internal and temporal consistency (Norris, 1990).
 The so-called RDB (Report Data Base) flag is assigned at this stage.
 Then a set of observation files suitable for assimilation is created in a separate observation preprocessing module.
-This entails format conversions, changes of some observed variables (like calculation of relative humidity from dry and wet bulb temperatures), as well as assignment of observational information from the six-hour data window available at the cut-off time, and is an input for the IFS.
+This entails format conversions, changes of some observed variables (like calculation of relative humidity from dry and wet bulb temperatures), as well as assignment of observation error statistics.
+The resulting 'extended' CMA file set (ecma.#; # = processor id) contains all the observational information from the six-hour data window available at the cut-off time, and is an input for the IFS.
 The observation screening then selects the best quality and unique observations, preferably close to the middle of the data window because the background is not interpolated to the exact time of the observation.
 Unlike the OI, the 3D- and 4D-Var data assimilation is global and, therefore, no separate data selection for analysis boxes is needed.